 Chedoke Creek is one of the main tributaries entering Cootes Paradise, along with Spencer Creek, Ancaster Creek and Borer's Creek.
 Notably, Chedoke Creek is one of several sources contributing nutrient loads to Cootes Paradise.
 Therefore, it is important to recognize that solely addressing/managing the Chedoke Creek water quality issues will not achieve the overall Cootes Paradise Vision.
-Figure 1 illustrates the general ranges of nutrients (Total Phosphorus) by source for an average year discharging to Cootes Paradise (this does not consider the 2014 to 2018 discharge event).
-This figure is not intended to be absolute, merely it is presented largely for context, to indicate that the Chedoke Creek is one of many sources of contaminants to Cootes Paradise.
+Figure 1 provides a breakdown by source for an average year for Total Phosphorus nutrient loading to Cootes Paradise (this does not consider the 2014 to 2018 discharge event).
+Based on stakeholder feedback on the draft Framework Study, Figure 1 may be updated, however it is presented here largely for context, to indicate that the Chedoke Creek is one of many sources of contaminants to Cootes Paradise.